 3. Check the fluids

-There are different fluids on which your car runs such as motor oil, power steering oil, coolant, etc. You need to keep a regular check on these fluids for an uninterrupted performance of your car.
+There are different fluids on which your car runs such as motor oil, power steering oil, coolant, etc. You need to keep a regular check on these fluids for uninterrupted performance of your car.
 If the fluids run extremely low, it can cause major problems although it doesn’t sound that way.

 A low level of engine oil can even lead to an engine seize which can be hefty on your pocket.
 Therefore, regularly have a check on fluids level and ask your mechanic to do a scheduled refill.